Property Title Search · All 58 CA Counties · LDA #268 Verify ↗

 What You’d Actually Pay

 Title companies charge $150 to $1,000 to run a search and can take up to two weeks; subscription data tools want a 12-month commitment.
 TruPoint runs the same data at a flat per-property fee, most delivered the same business day.
+Choose one report below, then add optional items at checkout.

 Deed Copy